 Asus ZenWiFi Pro ET12's Rating

-Wi-Fi 6E-ready, extensive Wi-Fi coverage with top performance in specific setups with possible fast Wi-Fi performance in certain setups
+Wi-Fi 6E-ready, extensive Wi-Fi coverage with top performance in specific setups with possible fas Wi-Fi performance in certain setups

-Dual Multi-Gig pots with Multi-Gig wired backhaul, flexible port configurations
+Dual Multi-Gig ports with multi-Gigabit wired backhauling, flexible port configurations

 Excellent performance and coverage as a standalone router